Animation and Visual Effects BS / Digital Media MS

 About the Program

-The program is a natural extension of our undergraduate program in Animation and Visual Effects and challenges students to push beyond what’s known and into what’s possible.
+The program is a natural extension of our undergraduate program in Animation and Visual Effects (BS) and challenges students to push beyond what’s known and into what’s possible through a masters of science in Digital Media.
 It combines research with applicable skills in 21st century media applications and offers a mix of academic coursework and project-related activities in advanced digital design, including 3-D modeling, animation, interactivity, gaming and digital media history, theory, and methods.

 Additional Information